 - We enjoy producing quality innovative ideas and

-Ola Pacifica was founded by Nia and Phil Belcher in 2011 after a phone call from Nia’s dad in Samoa to find a market for the cacao farmers in her mum's village in Savaii.
+Ola Pacifica was founded by Nia and Phil Belcher after a phone call from Nia’s dad in Samoa in 2010 to find a market for the cacao farmers in her mum's village Sataua at Itu Asau, Savaii.

 The plantations are largely permaculture in nature as handed down by oral traditions and cultural practices.
+For centuries, Samoa's customary beliefs, traditions and values form the core of living with nature.
+These have guided how the land, the sea and the space within, have been protected and utilised.
 The cacao plants grown amongst the wide variety of tropical trees and rich soils provide a distinct and unique Pacific flavour.
 Ola Pacifica brings together numerous members of the family and village communities both in Samoa and New Zealand.

-Ola Pacifica progressed from cacao beans and nibs, to making quality pure and dark chocolate and now in 2020 to launching a range of decadent, high quality flavoured chocolate.
-This is a journey borne from a passion for the Pacific community, a passion for sustainable living and a passion to make a difference.
+On their kitchen bench at home in Havelock North, Nia & Phil started back in 2010 with cacao beans and nibs, to making quality pure cacaoccino (authentic drinking chocolate) and dark chocolates.
+Now in 2020 to launching a range of decadent, high quality smooth chocolate with no milk and no additives, this is the result of hard work and perseverance.
+This is the journey borne from a passion for the Pacific community, a passion for sustainable living and a passion to make a difference.

 Nia was born and raised in Samoa before she came to University in New Zealand in 1994.
 Growing up in Samoa with numerous brothers, cousins, aunties, uncles and relatives.
 Life was both adventurous and educational from an early age.